 Texts in Conversation

-In Isaiah 6:9, God tells the prophet to speak in a way so the people are unable to understand and repent.
-The Aramaic translation in Targum Jonathan preserves this idiom, maintaining the tone and structure of the original.
-This is different from the Greek Septuagint translation, which changes the text to soften the portrayal of God.
+In Isaiah 6, God tells the prophet to speak so the people are unable to understand and repent.
+The Aramaic translation in Targum Jonathan preserves this idiom, unlike the Greek Septuagint translation, which changes the text to soften the language.

 Share: